 While you won’t find quite as many different kinds of apps for sound-based creatives, there are some really fun things you can download to keep your sound-focused brain engaged while on-the-go.

-Soundrop (iOS, free), for example, lets you draw and connect lines and turns them into music, engaging your brain in multiple ways.
+Soundrop [No Longer Available] for example, lets you draw and connect lines and turns them into music, engaging your brain in multiple ways.
 Bloom HD (iOS, $3.99) uses a similar idea and is characterized as “part instrument, part composition and part artwork.”

 If you want something a little less abstract, you can use a number of great music apps to create some fun soundscapes.
-From the KORG Gadget synthesizer mini-studio to Echo Piano (iOS, $4.99), a number of Android guitar simulators and learning apps, and Barrel Tones (iOS, free), a fun drum kit simulator.
+From the KORG Gadget synthesizer mini-studio to Echo Piano (iOS, $4.99), a number of Android guitar simulators and learning apps.

 Looking for something with a few more options?
 There are a number of composition apps that let you pull together an entire song, like the cool composition app Beatmaker 2 (iOS, $9.99) or Android’s G-Stomper Studio ($11.99).
 And, of course, there’s always Garage Band (and it’s corresponding Windows alternatives).